 Active shooter reported at Air Force base in Ohio

-DAYTON, Ohio – Federal and state authorities in armored vehicles and unmarked cars swarmed onto a sprawling Air Force base in Ohio on Thursday amid reports of an active shooter at a medical center.
+DAYTON, Ohio – Federal and state authorities in armored vehicles and unmarked cars swarmed onto an Air Force base in Ohio on Thursday amid reports of an active shooter at a medical center.

 Workers at Wright-Patterson were told to shelter in place on the sprawling base.

-WHIO-TV reported that an announcement was made at the medical center telling some people inside the building to leave with their hands on their heads.
+Video from outside of the hospital showed service members and others standing outside the building about two hours after the base said emergency workers responded to reports of active shooter.
+WHIO-TV reported that an announcement was made telling some people to leave the building with their hands on their heads.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives said via Twitter it was among several agencies responding to the active shooter reports.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives said via Twitter it was among several agencies.

-Wright-Patterson sent a tweet saying it was responding to "a reported incident."

-Stacey Geiger, with the base's public affairs office. said the base was on lockdown but she had no other information to release.
+Stacey Geiger, with the base's public affairs office, said the base was on lockdown but she had no other information to release.

 Local police were directing traffic away from the base, which is Ohio's largest single-site employer with more than 27,000 civilian employees and military personnel.